aivantuquero/MERN-Todo-App/README.md

 ## Description:

-This project was made to apply my MERN stack skills.
+This is my first time to use MERN stack and this project was made to apply my MERN stack skills.
 I also used it to learn how to implement a proper
 JWT authentication.